piandpower/NaivePhysics/README.md

   and copy the possible cases.
 * **copy_testing.sh** : goes throught some of the generated scenarios and copy the possible and impossible cases.

+## License

+**Copyright 2016 Mario Ynocente Castro, Mathieu Bernard**

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.